Kourosh-Davoudi/inheritance/README.md

 }
 ```
 # Part1: SavingAccount Class
-Derived class SavingsAccount that inherits the functionality of an Account, but also include a data member of type double indicating the interest rate (for example 0.12) assigned to the Account (interestRate).
+Derived class <code>SavingsAccount</code> that inherits the functionality of an Account, but also include a data member of type double indicating the interest rate (for example 0.12) assigned to the Account (<code>interestRate</code>).
 * Write the SavingsAccount’s constructor that receives the initial balance, as well as an initial value for the SavingsAccount’s interest rate, and then initializes the object.
 If interest rate is less than zero, the interestRate will be set to zero.
-* Override the display function in the Account class that prints a SavingsAccount in the following format (this is an example):
+* Override the <code>display</code> function in the Account class that prints a SavingsAccount in the following format (this is an example):
 ```C++
 Account type: Saving
 Balance: $ 400.00